MathieuBuisson/MathieuBuisson.github.io/_posts/2017/2017-04-18-measuring-powershell-code-complexity.md

 }
 ```

-The cyclomatic complexity of this piece of code is 13 (in theory, because in reality **<code>$Now.Month</code>** will always be a number between 1 and 12, but that's not the point here).
+The cyclomatic complexity of this piece of code is 13.
 So the cyclomatic complexity is pretty high, even though most coders would consider this piece of code as easy to understand and maintain.

 So it can be useful to look at another metric, which measures a different aspect of complexity.

 ## Maximum nesting depth :

-First, what is the maximum **<a "https://help.semmle.com/wiki/display/CSHARP/Nesting+depth">nesting depth</a>** (sometimes called "Nested Block Depth") ?
+> What is the maximum [nesting depth](https://help.semmle.com/wiki/display/CSHARP/Nesting+depth) ?

 It is the depth of the most deeply nested code in a given piece of code (a function, here).
-For example, if we have an **If **statement nested in a loop, which is itself nested in a **Catch **block, the most deeply nested section is the body of the **If** statement and its nesting depth is 3.
+For example, if we have an `If` statement nested in a loop, which is itself nested in a `Catch` block, the most deeply nested section is the body of the `If` statement and its nesting depth is 3.

 Let's take a new look at our dummy function, but this time **under the nesting depth lens** (it's the same function but I show it here again so you don't have scroll up) :

 ```powershell
 Function Test-Conditional {

     [CmdletBinding()]
     Param(
         [int]$IfElseif
     )
     # Testing nested If statement
     If ( $IfElseif -gt 20 ) {
         If ( $IfElseif -gt 40 ) {